TheSkyentist/GELATO/README.md

 * Continuum SSP Model: The continuum is modeled as the sum of E-MILES SSP models.
 In total, 15 SSP models are used to build a continuum.
 The normalization coefficients are named for each SSP model.

 * Continuum Power Law Model: An additional power law continuum is attempted to be fit in addition to the SSP models.
 It is parametrized with a power law index, a normalization coefficient, and a scale (y = coeff*(x/scale)**(-index)).
 The power law index has a default value of 1.5.
-The scale is set by the wavelength range of the spectrum and is not a fitted parameter.
+The scale is set as the 20th percentile of the wavelength values for which there is a good flux value. i.e. np.nanpercentile(10**loglam[ivar > 0],20).

 Additional Components
 -------------